thogiti/thogiti.github.io/_posts/2024-05-02-Merkleization.md

 ---
-title: Merkelization and Hash Root Tree - A Deep Dive into SSZ Merkelization in Ethereum
+title: Merkleization and Hash Root Tree - A Deep Dive into SSZ Merkleization in Ethereum
-tags: Ethereum Serialization SSZ Merkleization Beacon-chain-serialization Merkelize-composite-types Merkelize-complex-types
+tags: Ethereum Serialization SSZ Merkleization Beacon-chain-serialization Merkleize-composite-types Merkleize-complex-types
 ---

 In Ethereum consensus mechanism, it's critical for all participating nodes to agree on the state of the system consistently and efficiently.
 The [Simple Serialize (SSZ)](https://thogiti.github.io/2024/05/01/SSZ.html) framework facilitates this through Merkleization, a process that transforms serialized data into a Merkle tree structure.
 This wiki page discusses the intricacies of Merkleization and its importance in ensuring a shared state across nodes in a scalable and secure manner.